Faces of Islamic State | Pictures | Reuters

 Faces of Islamic State

+A screenshot of a man referred to by his nom de guerre as 'Abu Rayyan al-Faransi' is seen in this image taken from an undated video.
+The video published on January 24, 2016 by the media centre of Islamic State purported to show images and last...more

+A screenshot of a man referred to by his nom de guerre as 'Abul Qa'Qa' al-Baljiki' is seen in this image taken from an undated video.
+The video published on January 24, 2016 by the media centre of Islamic State purported to show images and last...more

 An undated photograph of a man described as Abdelhamid Abaaoud that was published in the Islamic State's online magazine Dabiq and posted on a social media website.
-A Belgian national and the suspected mastermind of the attacks that killed 129 in...more
+A Belgian national currently in Syria and believed to be one of Islamic State's most...more

-A man (C), identified in the subtitles as Al Karar the Iraqi, gestures as he speaks at an undisclosed location in this image taken from undated video footage released by Islamic State.
-Islamic State warned in the new video on November 16, 2015 that...more

-A man identified in the subtitiles as Al Ghareeb the Algerian speaks at an undisclosed location in this image taken from undated video footage released by Islamic State.
-REUTERS/Social Media Website via Reuters TV

 An undated photograph of a man described as Abdelhamid Abaaoud that was published in the Islamic State's online magazine Dabiq and posted on a social media website.
-A Belgian national and the suspected mastermind of the attacks that killed 129 in...more
+A Belgian national currently in Syria and believed to be one of Islamic State's most...more

 An Islamic State fighter gestures from a vehicle in the countryside of the Syrian Kurdish town of Kobani, after the Islamic State fighters took control of the area October 7, 2014.
 REUTERS/Stringer